Writing

 The EHS AI Launchpad: Escaping Pilot Purgatory

 Most EHS AI projects stall after the proof of concept.
-A framework for moving from a single high-value use case to a production system without getting stuck in perpetual pilot mode.
+A framework for moving from a high-value use case to a production system.

 Read →